 Establishing a gathering space that serves as "downtown's living room" will create a more appealing and enjoyable space that will ultimately attract more people, investment, and residents.
-Activated green space is a key element of a successful downtown new investment and overall revitalization
+Activated green space is a key element of a successful downtown.
 The riverfront has the potential to be a world class gathering space unequalled in the region.
 It enhances quality of life, access to nature, and is a gathering place for the community.
 When the riverfront and downtown core are seamlessly connected, Evansville will become more regionally competitive.